 Previewed 28 March 2006, opened 4 April 2006, closed 3 June 2006 at the Lyric Theatre in London

-Carmel Morgan's new comedy play Smaller in London stars Dawn French and Alison Moyet along with June Watson and is directed by Kathy Burke.
+Carmel Morgan's new comedy play Smaller in London starring Dawn French and Alison Moyet

 Bernice Clulow is the life and soul of the staff-room with a legendary reputation for her selfless devotion to her disabled mother, Maureen.
 But when she goes home to her mum her smile becomes fixed - her mum wants to talk and demands news from the outside world - Bernice just wants to kick her shoes off... and her mum's head in.
 Bernice's sister, Cath, left home as soon as she could to pursue a dream career in musical theatre, and missed out on all those precious mother-daughter moments.
 Now she belts out karaoke classics to hen parties in Puerto Banus... and she wonders, as she returns home, just what has happened to her once promising musical theatre career.
 House-bound, honour-bound and homeward-bound - Maureen, Bernice and Cath pick their way through a minefield of guilt, resentment... and fear.

 The cast featured Dawn French as 'Bernice Clulow', Alison Moyet as 'Cath Clulow', and June Watson as 'Maureen Clulow'.
 Directed by Kathy Burke with designs by Jonathan Fensom, lighting by Paul Keogan, and sound by John Leonard.